My Funny Valentine: Chart versions and covers

 The song first hit the charts in 1945, performed by Hal McIntyre with vocals by Ruth Gaylor.
 It only appeared for one week and hit No. 16.
-Frank Sinatra recorded a hit version in 1955.
+Frank Sinatra recorded a hit version in 1954.

-In addition to Chet Baker's 1954 recording, the song has also been covered by Kenny Rogers, Elvis Costello, Miles Davis, Ella Fitzgerald, Steve Goodman, Rickie Lee Jones, Julie London, Harpo Marx, Gerry Mulligan, Josipa Lisac, Tom Barman and Guy Van Nueten, and Barbra Streisand, amongst others.
+In addition to Chet Baker's 1954 recording, the song has also been covered by Nico, Kenny Rogers, Elvis Costello, Miles Davis, Ella Fitzgerald, Steve Goodman, Rickie Lee Jones, Chaka Khan, Julie London, Harpo Marx, Gerry Mulligan, Josipa Lisac, Tom Barman and Guy Van Nueten, Rita Reys and Barbra Streisand, amongst others.

 In popular culture

 The Chet Baker and the Julie London versions of the song were credited in the 1981 film Sharky's Machine, which Burt Reynolds starred in and directed.
 Doc Severinsen produced the soundtrack for the film, along with Al Capps and Bob Florence.

 In the 1999 Anthony Minghella film The Talented Mr. Ripley (based on a Patricia Highsmith novel), Matt Damon performs the song in his own voice as the title character Tom Ripley, who appears onstage at a smoky Italian jazz bar.

-An episode of the anime Cowboy Bebop, "My Funny Valentine", is named after the song, featuring a plotline about the character Faye Valentine.

-In the popular manga title Steel Ball Run, the main antagonist Funny Valentine is named in reference to this song.

 The song inspired the Italian designer Ettore Sottsass in his choice of a name for the iconic late 1960s Olivetti Valentine typewriter.

+In Steel Ball Run, the name of the main antagonist, Funny Valentine, is a direct reference to this song.
+His Stand's ability to resurrect him when mortally wounded with a new physical body from an alternate self is another reference to the song's numerous covers.

+In January 19, 2012 on the show Grey’s Anatomy in the season 8 episode 12 “Hope for the Hopeless”, Richard Webber sings the song to his wife Adele Webber over the gallery intercom, after she has a Alzheimer’s flashback.

-In the 2018 Netflix series The Good Cop (American TV series), the song's allegedly misogynistic lyrics are part of the plot in episode 6, "Did the TV Star Do It?"
+In the 2018 Netflix series The Good Cop, the song's allegedly misogynistic lyrics are part of the plot in episode 6, "Did the TV Star Do It?"
 It is also a punchline at the end of the episode.

-Salman Rushdie, the author of the novel The Satanic Verses, was receiving a letter from the Iranian government every February 14 since 1990.
-According to Rushdie, the message is intended to remind him of the Fatwa (Muslim legal ruling) issued on February 14, 1989 by the Muslim cleric and then-ruler of Iran Ruhollah Khomeini calling for the murder of Rushdie over content in The Satanic Verses that Khomeini claimed insulted Islam.
-By 1999, Rushdie no longer feared the annual death threat or took it seriously and in an article he wrote for The New Yorker that year, Rushdie jokingly called the letter "My Unfunny Valentine" (which was also the title of the article) as a pun of My Funny Valentine and the fact that February 14 (the date he receives on) is also Valentine's Day, even comparing the letter to a "sort of Valentine's card".

 In 2022, a spider genus and species were named Funny valentine.